idrc-Battlecode-2021/Battlecode2022/src/bot5/Desc.md

 # Bot 5
 Uses bot 4 as a base
+- Builds 8 miners, then prioritizes soldiers

-Added defense method back to archons spawns miners in 2 to 1 ratio to soldiers, changes to 1 to 1 once enemy has been sighted
+Added defense method back to archons spawns miners in 1 to 5 ratio to soldiers, changes to 0 to 1 once enemy has been sighted

 selectPriorityTargetting
-miners and builders are prioritized if the turns that it takes to kill the archon>25 (and no other troops are present)
+miners and builders are prioritized if the turns that it takes to kill the archon>25 (and no other troops are present) also makes soldiers move to low passability before attacking

+soldiers move back to archon to heal soldiers have better explore methods

 ## Shared Array
 12 - location of first enemy troop